ivanmiskic/HarmonicSeries/README.md

 # HarmonicSeries
-C

-Algorithm for calculating Hn of harmonic series
+Calculating the sum of n partial sums of divergent harmonic series

 ![alt tag](https://github.com/kebapmanager/HarmonicSeries/blob/master/See%20it%20in%20action/27.png)

-### See it in action